georgegarrington/Syphon/README.md

 - **Zero boilerplate** 🚫

 👾 Just plug 'n' play!
-No main function, only update and view.
+No main function, the core logic of all programs comes from the definitions of init, update and view.
 Ideal for smaller projects.
 Example of a complete program:

 ```
 alias State = Int